Balangay: Butuan boats

 The Butuan balangay boats were the first wooden watercraft excavated in Southeast Asia.
 They were discovered in the late 1970s in Butuan, Agusan del Norte.
 A total of nine wooden boats were accidentally found by locals searching for alluvial gold on land near the Masao River.
 The site was in Sitio Ambangan, Barrio Libertad within an older dried-up river channel, perhaps a former tributary of the Masao River.

-Three of the nine balangays discovered have been excavated by the National Museum and are currently preserved.
-The first balangay or Butuan Boat One, was discovered in 1976 and is now displayed in Balangay Shrine Museum in Libertad, Butuan.
-It was radiocarbon tested and was dated to 320 CE.
-Butuan Boat Two was dated to 1250 CE, and is now located at the Maritime Hall of the National Museum in Manila.
-Butuan Boat Five, excavated at Bancasi, Libertad in 1986, has been dated to 1215 CE and was transferred to the Butuan Regional Museum and is undergoing preservation.
-The six other boats, which are yet to be excavated, remain in their original waterlogged condition which is proven to be the best way to preserve the said artifacts.
+The number of boats discovered in the site has since increased to at least eleven.
+Each boat is named based on the order that they were discovered, not when they were excavated.